 Vernon can claim many firsts.
 The elevated railroad and underpass, known locally as "the culvert", were the first west of the Alleghenies and are still in use.
 It also was the first Indiana town, thanks to Vawter's plat, to have a public playground.
 This green field on the Muscatatuck's banks was called "the commons" and is today a popular spot for watching the annual canoe race.
 Other Hoosier firsts for Vernon include the first all-woman jury trial, held on June 6th, 1921, just after the ratification of the 19th amendment, the first woman's club, the "Clionian Society" established before 1859, and the first Christian Church.
 This new denomination, the "Disciples of Christ," was organized in 1831 in a Vernon cabinet shop run by Hickman New, an obviously dissatisfied Baptist.

 Vernonites have a tradition of doing things differently.
 Like Hickman New, they go against the grain.
 In 1851, Vernon adopted a unique town charter that still has them holding elections unlike any others in the state.
 Indiana law says that towns under 2,000 cannot elect a mayor.
 Vernon, population 170, does anyway.
 The charter requires an elected mayor with a two-year term; every other mayor in Indiana serves for four.
 There are no partisan restrictions, no primaries.
 To run for office in Vernon, you need only toss your hat in the ring.
-This is almost literally the case, as Baron Wilder, the current mayor, found out when he first came to the county courthouse in Vernon and asked how the town election process worked.
+This is almost literally the case, as Baron Wilder, the former mayor, found out when he first came to the county courthouse in Vernon and asked how the town election process worked.
 "Put your name in the tin can," he was told.

 Attempts to abolish the 1851 charter were made in the 19th and early 20th centuries, mostly by those who also wanted to move the Jenning's county seat from Vernon to North Vernon.
 But the town fought back hard, and in 1948 the Indiana Supreme Court ruled that Vernon, the smallest county seat in the entire state, would be able to keep the authority of its courthouse and the quirky requirements of its 1851 charter intact.